AbigailSchidler/leetcode-prep/june-2025/june-18/notes.md

 I can also just check for the size difference first to prevent the loop from being entered if the sizes are different, which violates the definition of an anagram.

+I learned that `count` is actually a costly function!
+It is better to use a fixed array of size 26 to keep track of the count of the characters.
+(See isAnagramBetter in optimized solutions)